MayogaDev/Early-Detection-of-Driver-Drowsiness/README.md

 ---

 ## 🌐 **Explore More**
 Visit my repository to access the code and detailed results: [Project Repository](https://github.com/MayogaDev/Early-Detection-of-Driver-Drowsiness.git).

+---

+## 👥 **Acknowledgments**
+This project is proudly conducted in collaboration with the **Universidad Nacional de San Agustín de Arequipa**, with contributions from researchers and students dedicated to advancing accessibility technologies.